-19. Exclusion of Service Award for Volunteer Firefighters and Ambulance Workers gross income for Federal tax purposes.
+Description: Volunteer firefighters and volunteer ambulance workers who have not attained the age of 59 1⁄2 may subtract service awards included in gross income for Federal tax purposes.
 To qualify for the subtraction modification, the service award must be from a length of service defined contribution plan or defined benefit plan as provided for in Articles eleven-A, eleven-AAA, eleven-AAA, and eleven-AAAA of the General Municipal Law and be included in the computation of the taxpayer's federal adjusted gross income for the tax year.
 However, a service award will not qualify for the subtraction modification if it is distributed in the form of a lump-sum distribution as defined in section 402(e)(4)(A) of the Internal Revenue Code (IRC) and taxed under section 603 of the Tax Law.